Troubleshooting Christmas Lights

 First, check the package for the maximum number of connections allowed.
 On average, incandescent string lights max out at about 3 sets of lights connected end to end, depending on the length of the string.
 Another benchmark is keeping your string lights’ power consumption to about 150 watts per circuit.
 Underwriter’s Laboratories (aka “UL” like “UL rating” and they decide this kind of guideline) recently adopted a new standard for the end-to-end connection of LED Christmas lights.
 The new standard states that because of LEDs very low power consumption, they can be connected for up to 216 total watts on one 15 amp circuit.
 That means LED string lights can sometimes manage anywhere from 20 to 100 connected sets at a time, just add up your wattage per string.

 So be of good cheer while you climb that ladder with your new holiday lighting knowledge.
 If you have more Christmas decorating tips, lighting mysteries, or a good ol’ fashioned Christmas story, leave a comment in the area below.
-Find a vast amount of gorgeous lights, hilarious lighting mishaps, and informative light tips on our Facebook, Twitter, Google Plus, LinkedIn, or Pinterest.
-The 1000Bulbs.com staff wishes you a multitude of season’s greetings and stress-free holiday.
+Find a vast amount of gorgeous lights, hilarious lighting mishaps, and informative lighting tips on our Facebook, Twitter, Google Plus, LinkedIn, or Pinterest.
+The 1000Bulbs.com staff wishes you a multitude of season’s greetings and a stress-free holiday.